underdog-tech/pinwheel-ios-sdk/README.md

 ## PinwheelDelegate

+The `PinwheelDelegate` protocol is set up such that every event goes through the required `onEvent(name: event:)` handler, and optional convenience methods are provided for the `.exit`, `.success`, `.login`, and `.error` events.
+Note that the `onEvent(name: event:)` handler will still be called alongside the convenience methods.

+### `onEvent(name: PinwheelEventType, event: PinwheelEventPayload)`

+Callback whenever a user interacts with the modal (e.g. logs in, or initiates a switch).
+See the [events section](https://getpinwheel.stoplight.io/docs/api/docs/guides/Link.md#events) of the Link documentation.

+### `onExit(_ error: PinwheelError?)`

+Optional callback whenever a user exits the modal either explicitly or if an error occurred that crashed the modal.
+Error codes can be seen [here](https://getpinwheel.stoplight.io/docs/api/docs/guides/Link.md#errors-1).

-### `onSuccess(_ event: PinwheelSuccessEvent)`
+### `onSuccess(_ result: PinwheelSuccessPayload)`

-Callback whenever a user completes a Link flow successfully.
+Optional callback whenever a user completes a Link flow successfully.
 Note: This is simply a front end callback only.
 If a user begins a job, closes the app, and the job completes successfully this callback will not be called.

-### `onExit(_ event: PinwheelExitEvent)`

-Callback whenever a user exits the modal either explicitly or if an error occurred that crashed the modal.
-Error codes can be seen [here](https://docs.getpinwheel.com/link/index.html#errors).

-### `onEvent(_ event: PinwheelActionEvent)`

-Callback whenever a user interacts with the modal (e.g. clicks something or types something).
-The [eventName](https://docs.getpinwheel.com/link/index.html#events) can be used to gain insight into what the user is doing.
+### `onLogin(_ result: PinwheelLoginPayload)`

+Optional callback for when a user logs in successfully.

+### `onError(_ error: PinwheelError)`

+Optional callback for when an error occurs.

 ## Example